nrwl/nx/docs/nx-cloud/recipes/connect-to-cloud.md

 ## Manually Connect Your Workspace

+You can also manually connect your workspace to Nx Cloud.
+Without source control integration, [Nx Agents](/ci/features/distribute-task-execution) will not function, but [Nx Replay](/ci/features/remote-cache) will still work.

-To manually connect your workspace to Nx Cloud, run the following command in your repository:
+Run the following command in your repository:

 ```shell
 pnpm nx connect